-Meteorological stations in different countries usually have different local observation times, and stations in the same country may also experience changes in observation time (Vincent et al., 2012).
-Most station databases including those used in this study do not account for reporting time inconsistencies due to lack of hourly observations and welldocumented station metadata.
+Meteorological stations in different countries usually have different local observation time, and stations in the same country may also experience change of observation time (Vincent et al., 2012).
+Most station databases including those used in this study do not account for reporting-time inconsistencies due to lack of hourly observations and well-documented station metadata.
 Vincent et al. (2009) examined several methods to adjust the time of daily precipitation observations, which, however, often altered observed precipitation intensity.
-Beck et al. (2019) inferred the reporting time of daily precipitation observations by calculating the SCC between the series of stations and gridded products, which is useful to correct the bias of gridded products.
+Beck et al. (2019) inferred the reporting time of daily precipitation observations by calculating SCC between the series of stations and gridded products, which is useful to correct the bias of gridded products.
 A simple experiment is carried out using the method of Beck et al. (2019) to infer the lag day of station series.
-For precipitation, 6418 stations show a non-negligible time shift from the reporting date (Fig. S10 in the Supplement).
+For precipitation, 6418 stations show nonnegligible time shift from the reporting date (Fig. S10).
 However, this method may be unsuitable for temperature because the estimated lag day is mostly zero, and the inferred reporting time cannot be directly applied to adjust station observations.